Open-Sourced-Olaf/Olafs-Swim/README.md

 ## How to Contribute

 - Fork this repository.
-- Clone your forked repository, `git clone REPO_URL`
+- Clone your forked repository, `git clone https://github.com/Open-Sourced-Olaf/Olafs-Bird.git`
 - Navigate to the cloned repository  `cd Olaf-Birds`
 - Open it in your unity engine
 - Create a branch (Unity will load the branch you are looking at) `git checkout -b "BRANCH_NAME"
 - Make changes that you want to do.
 - Test it locally.
 - Add those changes to git. `git add.`
-- Commit those changes to git. `git commit -m "COMMIT MESSAGE`
+- Commit those changes to git. `git commit -m "COMMIT MESSAGE"`
 - Push the Changes to the branch. `git push origin BRANCH_NAME`
 - :tada: Now create a pull request from your GitHub.
 - Awesome, you just contributed to this project.